GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-25-governance-an-membership-meeting.md

 **Agenda:**

+Agenda:
+Get through big items on membership and governance Solicit feedback
+Then put pen to paper at R4D, circulate options for final outstanding issues, and ultimately craft draft bylaws

 + Get through big items on membership and governance
 + Solicit feedback
 + Then put pen to paper at R4D, circulate options for final outstanding issues, and ultimately craft draft bylaws